 If you are interested in chartering a helicopter tour of the island, many of them originate from Lihue and give you the chance to see the inaccessible portions of the island up close and personal.

 As the East Side of Kauai is fairly populated, you’ll want to avoid staying here if you’re in the mood for a relaxing atmosphere.
 The east side is composed of the cities of Kapa’a, Puhi, Lihue, or Hanamaulu.
+Lihue is one of the busiest places on the island and a common place people move to when moving from the mainland.

 It’s worth noting that no matter where you end up on Kauai, you’re always within short proximity of natural and gorgeous sights.